 - Harvest in dry soil conditions whenever possible to avoid soil sticking to tubers

-- Work carefully and slowly to avoid nicking, cutting or bruising potato skins
+- Work carefully and slowly to avoid nicking, cutting, or bruising potato skins

 - Use buckets or baskets to gently collect harvested potatoes, not bags